-Recoverability of Exploration and Evaluation Assets and Property, Plant and Equipment
+Recoverability of Exploration and Evaluation Assets, Investment in Associate and Property, Plant and Equipment

-The Company assesses its long-lived assets, specifically all exploration and evaluation assets and property, plant and equipment ("PPE") at each reporting date to determine whether any indication of impairment exists.
+The Company assesses its long-lived assets, specifically all exploration and evaluation assets, its investment in associate and property, plant and equipment ("PPE") at each reporting date to determine whether any indication of impairment exists.
 Where an indicator of impairment exists, a formal estimate of the recoverable amount is made, which is the higher of the fair value less costs of disposal and value in use.
 These assessments require the use of estimates and assumptions such as long-term commodity prices, discount rates, foreign exchange rates, years to commencement of production, future capital requirements, exploration potential and operating performance.